Skip to main content

 Did you know there are certain home insurance requirements when on vacation?
 Get the coverage you need while you're away.

 It’s a good idea to contact your insurance company if you’re going away on vacation, especially if you’re planning a getaway during the winter months.
+Are you a TD Insurance home insurance customer?
 If needed, a TD Insurance Advisor can help you understand any additional steps you need to take to ensure your home is adequately insured while you're on vacation.
-In addition, you may want to add the following tasks from the Insurance Bureau of Canada (IBC) to your pre-travel to do list:

 • Leave a spare key with a trusted friend or neighbour.